Can auto insurance companies check your phone records? (2024 Insurance Rules)

 Insurance Checking Your Phone Records When a Lawsuit Is Involved

+Wondering why does my insurance company want my phone records?
 If you’re at fault in an accident, the other driver or injured party may file a lawsuit to seek damages (Learn More: At-Fault Accident Defined).
 Likewise, if the other driver was at fault, you might file a lawsuit.
-Either way, this gets the courts involved and increases the need for various forms of evidence.
+Either way, this gets the courts involved and increases the need for various forms of evidence to prove you were at fault for the accident.

 The question is, do you have to show your phone records to your insurance company?
 If the courts request to pull your phone records, you will have to comply or risk being held in contempt.
 You will likely receive a written request for your phone records.